 Since every case is different, you may be left feeling confused, even if this isn't your first encounter with the South Carolina court system.
 Worrying about court time and making sure you say and do the right things can cause undue stress and actually affect your case negatively, hiring a professional to help you through these hard times can lift this added stress off your shoulders.

-Whatever your questions or needs, the Law Offices of Touma & Fedalei in Greenville, South Carolina are here to answer any questions you have and get your case back on track and your life moving forward.
+Whatever your questions or needs, TF Law, LLC in Greenville, South Carolina are here to answer any questions you have and get your case back on track and your life moving forward.
 Let's take a closer look at a preliminary hearing in South Carolina.

 What is a preliminary hearing?